Advice & Resources

 · State/city/county small-business lending programs

-According to Colorado Enterprise Fund, Colorado ranks:
+According to SBDC and the Colorado Chamber, Colorado ranks:

-• #1 in women business ownership
+- #2 in women business ownership

-• #5 in business creation
+- #6 in business creation

-• #7 in small business ownership
+- #7 in small business ownership

-• #7 in microenterprise ownership
+- #7 in microenterprise ownership

-PLUS…More than $73 billion in wages are paid annually by small businesses.
+PLUS…More than $58 billion in wages are paid annually by small businesses.

 21% of all bank loans in Colorado are to small businesses, according to the Colorado Bankers Association.